What are the 5 Most Important Oilfield Tools

 4. Sand Pumps

-While a variety of pumps are used in the oilfield drilling process, sand pumps address the need of moving deposits away from the drilling site.
+While a variety of pumps are used in the oilfield drilling process - including diaphragm pumps for slurry and solids-heavy fluids - sand pumps address the need of moving deposits away from the drilling site.
 Sand pumps are most often placed in oil or other fluid tanks that have filled with sand.
 These pumps use a grooved disk that rotates around a central axis.

 Any particles that come in contact with this grooved surface will be removed.
 These particles will then be carried through a pipe system away from the site.
 Though called sand pumps, these are also used to move other materials.
 Apart from cleaning and maintaining tanks, sand pumps replace the use of manual labor or other machinery to carry particles away from the oilfield site.